Northern California – Home of Largest Trees in the World

 Mountain and lake scenery are always attractions throughout the year.
 The Nevada side also includes its signature attraction, large casinos, and gambling.
 It is easy to reach Lake Tahoe by car, just take highways year-round from Reno, Carson City, and Sacramento.

 This is just a small sample of what’s here in Northern California.
-Click the links below for more articles about California.

 About the Author